agiacalone/cecs-478-fa22-02-syllabus-12056/README.md

 ### Catalog Description

-**Prerequisites**: Prerequisites: CECS 229 and CECS 274 or CECS 275 all with a grade of C or better.
-An introduction to the fundamentals of cryptography and information and computer security.
-Basic concepts, theories and protocols in computer security.
-Basic cryptography, software security, operating system security, database security, network security, human factors, social engineering, digital forensics, privacy and anonymity.
+**Prerequisite** CECS 328 or CECS 346 with a grade of “C” or better.
+Controlling the risk of computer security.
+Security threats and vulnerabilities in the development and use of computer systems.
+Tools and controls that can reduce or block these threats.
+Law, privacy and ethics.

 Letter grade only (A-F).
-(Lecture 2 hours, Laboratory 3 hours).
+(Lecture-problems 3 hours) Not open for credit to students with credit in CECS 478H.

 ### Course Goals